vincechan/CarND-Vehicle-Detection/writeup.md

 After visualzing the effects of the HOG parameters, I move on to verify the effects of the HOG parameters on the classifier accuracy and feature size.
 To do this, I train a test classifier with a subset of the data.
 I would change the parameters and observe their effects on the feature size and accuracy.
 This process can be seen in the "Explore and find features for Classifier" code block in the notebook.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The training of the classifier is in the "Train a Classifier" code cell.
 I used a `LinearSVC` classifier for its combination of speed and performance.
 I used spatial binning, color histogram and hog features in the classifier.
 For the training, I first extract the features from the images.
 Then I used `StandardScaler` to normalize the data.
 Then I split the data into 20% test and 80% training to combat overfitting.

 The features I chose result in a feature vector length of 8460 and achieved an accuracy of 98.82%.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-A sliding window search is used.
-It's implmented in the "Find scale and vertical range to scan for cars" cell block in `find_cars` function.
+The sliding window search is implmented in the `find_cars` function in the "Find scale and vertical range to scan for cars" cell block.

 To come up with the parameters for the sliding windows implementation, I mainly did it with trial and errors.
 However, there are a few intuitions that help me limit the area I had to do experiment.